gwu-libraries/python-camp/textbook/intro.md

 ## When and Where?

 In the fall of 2024, Python Camp will be offered on two separate occasions.
 The curriculum for both Camps is identical.
-Please apply to the one that works best for you. **Please do not apply to both Camps.** Applicants not accepted to the November 2024 Python Camp will be considered for December 2024.
+Please apply to the one that works best for you.

 ### {{ camp_name }}